nikolim/cabworld/README.md

 * Illegal move penalty: -500

 ### 2. Initial conditions

+### Cabworld-v0
 1. Cab starting at the top-left-corner
 2. Passenger starting at bottom-right-corner
 3. Passenger wants to get to the top-left corner

+### Cabworld-v1
+1. Cab starting at the top-left-corner
+2. 3 Passengers with random start-position and random destination

+### Cabworld-v2
+1. Cab starting at the random position
+2. 3 Passengers with random start-position and random destination

+### Cabworld-v3 (Multi-Agent)
+1. 2 Cabs starting at the random position
+2. 3 Passengers with random start-position and random destination

 ### 3. Expected behaviour
 1. Cab picks up passenger as fast as possible